CeON/comac-navigator-backend/README.md

-comac-ui-experiments
+COMAC Navigator Backend
 ====================

-Experiments with various technologies for the COMAC Navigator UI
+REST service for powering the COMAC Navigator.